duchene/phylomad/README.md

 Once you have opened PhyloMAd, select the model you wish to assess from the buttons at the left of the screen.

+## Brief tutorial

-### Brief tutorial for assessing substitution model adequacy in a single locus
+This is a brief tutotrial for assessing substitution model adequacy in a single locus.
+Refer to the manual for more detailed settings.

+### User interface

-When a model is selected from the box in the left, you will see a corresponding set of tabs in the main screen ranging from *Data* to *Other options and START*.
+After selecting a model from the box to the left, you will see a corresponding set of tabs in the main screen ranging from *Data* to *Other options and START*.

 You can go through the tabs before modifying the settings to make sure you understand them.
 Further information about each of the options can be found in the manual.